mamun10fx/stream-hunter/README.md

 4. **Follow the Prompts**:
    - Enter the `.m3u8` manifest URL when prompted.
-   - Select the desired quality (1 for low, 2 for mid, 3 for high).
+   - Select the desired quality .
    - Enter the title for the output file.
 Use `/` to create subfolders (e.g., `folder_name/file_name`).

 5. **Output**: